 Computer engineers gain their unique expertise from both electrical engineering and computer science disciplines.

-The electrical engineering background integrates the theory and design of electronics hardware with the knowledge of electronic circuits and devices, digital logic, digital systems, microprocessors, embedded systems, hardware organization, and computer system architecture.
+Electrical engineering integrates the theory and design of electronics hardware with the knowledge of electronic circuits and devices, digital logic, digital systems, microprocessors, embedded systems, hardware organization and computer system architecture.

-The computer science background includes software engineering, data structures and algorithms, operating systems, database design, programming languages, computer networks, and parallel computing.
+Computer science includes software engineering, data structures and algorithms, operating systems, database design, programming languages, computer networks and parallel computing.

 In order to accomplish this, students must plan starting in their freshman year to allow for summer courses so that they can take six hours of graduate work each semester in their senior undergraduate year.